 At the root, our primary objective is to see players develop a lifelong love of the game

-We want to see players enjoying the game into their 50’s, 60’s and beyond (whatever youth level they played at)
+We want to see players enjoying the game into their 50’s, 60’s and beyond (whatever youth level they played)

 Sadly much of competitive youth hockey has become a business.

-Paid coaches, big budgets, birthday skates, player poaching, aggressive recruiting, and skating year round has created an environment where many teams are hunting for players – even if they are not ready just to fill the roster and top up the team budget.
+Paid coaches, big budgets, birthday skates, player poaching, aggressive recruiting, and skating year round has created an environment where many teams are hunting for players – even if those players are not ready, just to fill the roster and top up the team budget.

 Faustina prioritizes fit and family experience.

-Forming or being a part of a team that can’t compete isn’t good for anyone.
+Forming or being a part of a team that isn’t competitive is not good for anyone.

-Having a weak player join a team above their level to round out a bench (and budget) is not a good experience and turns people off of the game.
-We will not field a AA team that we believe will be uncompetitive, and run the risk of turning off kids and parents just for the sake of fielding a team.
+Having a weak player join a team above their skill level in order to round out a bench (and budget) is not a good experience, and turns people off of the game.
+We will not field a AA team that we believe will not be competitive, and run the risk of turning kids and parents off just for the sake of fielding a team.